bomctl/bomctl/README.md

 Subcommands:
-  add         Add tags to a document clear       Clear the tags of a document list        List the tags of a document remove      Remove the tags of a document
+  add         Add tags to a document clear       Clear all tags from a document list        List the tags of a document remove      Remove specified tags from a document

 Flags:
   -h, --help   help for tag